-Year Compulsory courses Optional courses 1 Family Law (10 credits) Obligations 1A (15 credits) Obligations 1B (15 credits0 Introduction to Legal Study (10 credits) Constitutional Law (30 credits) Business and Management 1A (20 credits) Business and Management 1B (20 credits) None.
-2 Jurisprudence (20 credits) Law and Government (20 credits) Business and Management 2A (20 credits) Business and Management 2B (20 credits) Property Law (40 credits) Business Organisations (15 credits) Commercial Law (15 credits) EU Law (10 credits) Optional courses to make up credits for year to 120 credits 3 30 credits of Law at level 3 (or equivalent if studying abroad).
-60 credits of Law at level 3 or equivalent may be taken, but only 60 of these will count for honours classification.
-30 credits of Business and Management at level 3 (or equivalent if studying abroad).
-Optional courses must be taken to make up credits for the year to 120 credits 4 Dissertation (in Law or Business and Management).
-1 (or 2, if not the Law dissertation) level 4 Law honours courses chosen from those available in academic session of study.
-Sufficient senior honours courses in Business and Management to make up the credits for the year to 120 credits.
+Year Compulsory courses Optional courses 1 Family Law (10 credits) Obligations 1A (15 credits) Obligations 1B (15 credits0 Introduction to Legal Study (10 credits) Constitutional Law (30 credits) Criminal Law and Evidence (20 credits) Other optional courses to make up credits for year to 120 credits (can be from outside Law) 2 Law and Government (20 credits) Jurisprudence (20 credits) Property Law (40 credits) Business Organisations (15 credits) Commercial Law (15 credits) EU Law (10 credits) 3 Two Level 3 Law courses (each of 30 credits).
+Students may elect to take three Level 3 Law courses in which case only the best two grades from these courses will contribute to the final Honours classification.
+Other optional courses to make up credits for year to 120 credits (can be from outside Law) 4 Dissertation in Law (30 credits).
+3 level 4 honours courses chosen from those available in academic session of study